Subdermal implant: Health risks

 Subdermal implants, being similar to plastic surgery, have more risks than other kinds of body modification.
 Any time that the human body is opened, it must be performed in a sterile environment, in order to prevent infection.
 This has become a major source of controversy regarding subdermal implants.
+Dr. Phil Haeck states, "This is a deviation in surgery that has no place for someone that has taken the Hippocratic Oath and wants to serve mankind."